mattoofahadx/mattoofahadx/README.md

 ### Hi there 👋
-I am Fahad a Data Scientist at PackageX.
+I am Fahad a Junior Data Scientist at PackageX.

 <!--
 **mattoofahadx/mattoofahadx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.